 5.3 Enrolled status generally applies to students who are funded by a UK funding body (such as those studying at the University’s partner FE colleges), or where at least 50% of their programme is taught by University staff off-campus in the UK or abroad (flying faculty); and these students may have similar access to University resources and facilities as those studying on-campus, depending on the terms of the contract between Oxford Brookes and the partner organisation.

 5.4 Registered status does not (unless specifically negotiated and costed, and written into the agreement governing the partnership) allow for access to Brookes learning resources and support services, and, in these cases, approval panels must therefore satisfy themselves that the partner organisation is able to provide the appropriate resources and support for learning for successful delivery of the programme.

 6.2 Enrolled students are invited to attend graduation ceremonies at Brookes, while awards ceremonies for registered students will be held at the partner’s premises.
-Liaison Managers should liaise with the Academic Office to ensure the appropriate arrangements are made.
+Liaison Managers should liaise with the Academic Office (Graduation Team) to ensure the appropriate arrangements are made.